-We've had the fictional version (in The Ghost Writer), and the perspectives of Alastair Campbell and Peter Mandelson, but now Tony Blair has written his memoir, A Journey, published in America with an additional subtitle: My Political Life.
-(Andrew Rawnsley's Servants Of The People and The End Of The Party cover the same ground more objectively.)
+We’ve had the fictional version (in The Ghost Writer), and the perspectives of Alastair Campbell and Peter Mandelson, but now Tony Blair has written his memoir, A Journey, published in America with an additional subtitle: My Political Life.
+(Andrew Rawnsley’s Servants of the People and The End of the Party cover the same ground more objectively.)

-A curious footnote: Blair begins the book by describing his meeting with the Queen on the day he became Prime Minister.
-According to his account, the Queen told him: "You are my tenth prime minister.
-My first was Winston [Churchill]".
-In The Queen, a fictionalised account of Blair and the Queen's relationship, she also uses precisely those words.
-The film's writer says that he invented the dialogue, and Blair says that he has never seen the film.
-So it's either an enormous coincidence, or the film had some extremely senior sources, or Blair is confusing fiction with fact.
+A curious footnote: Blair begins the book by describing his meeting with the Queen on the day he became PM.
+According to his account, the Queen told him: “You are my tenth prime minister.
+My first was Winston [Churchill]”.
+In The Queen, a fictionalised account of Blair and the Queen’s relationship, she also uses precisely those words.
+The film’s writer says that he invented the dialogue, and Blair says that he has never seen the film.
+So it’s either an enormous coincidence, or the film had some extremely senior sources, or Blair is confusing fiction with fact.

 0 comment(s):